Director of Excellence in Learning and Teaching. Lecturer in Journalism.

 My research interests are around the changing nature of the broadcast newsrooms, in particular the implementation of newsroom hubs in commercial radio stations and the impact on newsroom practice.
 I am interested in the localness of local radio news output and audience perceptions.
 I have also studied the Raoul Moat manhunt in relation to the implications of user generated content during a media blackout and the blurred lines of social media when journalists live Tweet.
 My earlier co-authored research into the mediatization of falling in love gave me an understanding of the importance of media technologies during courtship as well as an introduction to research methodologies for academic purposes.

-Storey, J and McDonald, K (2014) Chapter 13 'Media Love: Intimacy in Mediatized Worlds' in Mediatized Worlds: Culture and Society in a Media Age.
-Ed by Andreas Hepp and Friedrich Krotz.
-Palgrave Macmillan
+Storey, J and McDonald, K. ‘Media Love: intimacy in mediatized worlds’ in Mediatized Worlds: Culture and Society in a Media Age.
+Ed by Andreas Hepp and Friedrich Krotz. pp221-232 (Chapter 13) London: Palgrave Macmillan (2014)

 - Storey J, McDonald K. Love's best habit: The uses of Media in Romantic Relationships.
 International Journal of Cultural Studies 2014, 17(2), 113-125.